Private equity-owned firm alleges U.S. government discrimination

 "We have been told that our ownership is a problem, that is the primary issue.
 It certainly appears to be coming from the Department of Transportation.
 We tried to do everything possible to make this application as attractive and as less risky as we can," APT CEO Robert Kurz told Reuters in an interview.

-In its complaint filed on Tuesday in a Washington, D.C., court, APT alleged that LaHood violated statute by asking MarAd to seek the recommendation on the application of the Credit Council, which oversees his department's credit programs.
+In its complaint filed on Tuesday in a Washington D.C. court, APT alleges that LaHood violated statute by asking MarAd to seek the recommendation on the application of the Credit Council, which oversees his department's credit programs.

 APT claims the Credit Council has to date not endorsed APT's application, based "primarily on the fact that APT is owned by investment funds managed by private equity firms" rather than the merits of its application.